Legend of the Trojan Horse

 That night, while the Trojan people were sleeping, the men hiding inside the wooden horse climbed out and opened the gates.
 The waiting Greek army entered Troy.
 That was the end of Troy.

 Is this old legend true?
-It certainly is famous.
-It is known as the legend of the Trojan horse.
+It is certainly famous.
+Today, that old legend is known as the legend of the Trojan horse.

 The Trojan Horse (cartoon video for kids)